dariakryvosheieva/syntax-units/README.md

   * `sling/`: Experiments with the SLING benchmark (right subplot of Fig. 6, lower subplot of Fig. 7, lower subplot of Fig. 20)
   * `multiblimp/`: Experiment with the MultiBLiMP benchmark (Fig. 8)

-* `benchmarks/`: Code for converting minimal pair benchmarks into the appropriate format for unit localization
+* `benchmarks/`: Scripts for converting minimal pair benchmarks into the appropriate format for unit localization
-  * `processed/`: Converted data files
+  * `processed/`: Converted datasets
+  * `raw/`: Original datasets were placed here

+* `t-test/`: Utility for running one-sample and two-sample t-tests

 * `cache/`: Storage for the localized units' masks

-* `t-test/`: Utility for running one-sample and two-sample t-tests
+* `models/`: Modeling files for the LLMs considered in the paper (modified from respective files in the [transformers repo](https://github.com/huggingface/transformers/tree/main/src/transformers/models) to support ablation)

 ## Citation